 The Tri-State Chapter of the American Society of Home Inspectors (ASHI) is a local organization that promotes the skills and services of the home inspection profession in the Pennsylvania, New Jersey, and Delaware region.
 Members include professional home inspectors that have the most rigorous technical exams and have the highest reputation for quality workmanship and expertise in their field.
 Tri-State ASHI supports its membership through educational seminars, industry events, peer networking, and more.
 Tri-State ASHI also provides resources for homeowners regarding the home inspection process, best practices, and other relative information for buying and selling property in the region.VISIT THEIR WEBSITE

 - Look for leakage from tank fittings, valves, filters, piping, or the tank gauge; look for weeping (moisture or stains), especially at the bottom of the tank.

-- Make sure the tank is set on concrete, the tank legs are in good condition and the "belly" of the tank is not touching the ground – or even near it.
+- Make sure the tank is set on concrete, the tank legs are in good condition, and the "belly" of the tank is not touching or close to the ground.